 WooCommerce and Squarespace are just two of the numerous web applications that let you launch your very own ecommerce business with ease.
 But what’s the difference between the two?
 And which one is the best fit for your project?

 The Benefits of Ecommerce Platforms

 Both WooCommerce and Squarespace can help you build an online shop, but you need to know some insights to get the most out of them.

 WooCommerce is an open-source WordPress plugin that lets you turn a standard WP installation into a fully-featured online store.
 It’s been around since 2011 and is one of the most popular platforms of its kind.

-To use it, you need to have a hosting account with WordPress already installed on it.
-After you set up WooCommerce, you can add products to your online shop, change its appearance with the help of themes, and use plugins to modify and extend the website functionality.
+To use it, you need to have a web hosting account with WordPress already installed on it.
+After you set up WooCommerce, you can add products to your online shop, change its appearance with the help of themes, and use third-party plugins to modify and extend the website functionality.

 Squarespace was launched as a blog hosting service in 2004, but it gradually morphed into a fully-featured website builder over the years.
 Nowadays, Squarespace offers a wide range of extras and features, including domain name registration, dedicated ecommerce tools, numerous website templates, and a drag-and-drop editor that helps you customize the design.

-The builder uses the Software as a Service (SaaS) model, meaning you don’t need a separate hosting account to host the website.
+The builder uses the Software as a Service (SaaS) model, meaning you don’t need a separate web hosting account to host the website.